jaycecd/Word2Scene/README.md

 ### 6.Paper <a name="paper"></a>
 **[Word2Scene: Efficient remote sensing image scene generation with only one word via hybrid intelligence and low-rank representation](https://www.sciencedirect.com/science/article/pii/S0924271624004106)**

-Please cite the following paper if you find it useful for your research:
+If you find it useful, we kindly request that you leave a star on our GitHub repository.

+Should you incorporate Word2Scene into your research, please cite the Word2Scene article:
 ```
 @article{REN2024231,
 title = {Word2Scene: Efficient remote sensing image scene generation with only one word via hybrid intelligence and low-rank representation},